The Waltons: Story

 The story is about the family of John Walton Jr. (known as John-Boy): his six siblings, his parents John and Olivia Walton, and paternal grandparents Zebulon "Zeb" and Esther Walton.
 John-Boy is the first of the seven children (15 years old in The Homecoming; 17 at the beginning of the series), who becomes a journalist and novelist.
 Each episode is narrated at the opening and closing by a middle-aged John Jr. (voiced by author Earl Hamner on whom John-Boy is based).
 John Sr., who quit his city job after the traumatic events in the pilot episode, manages to eke out a living for his family by operating a lumber mill with the help of his sons as they grow older.
 The family income is augmented by some small-scale farming, and John occasionally hunts to put meat on the table.
 In the simpler days of their country youth, all of the children are rambunctious and curious, but as times grow tough, the children slowly depart from the innocent, carefree days of walking everywhere barefoot while clad in overalls and hand-sewn pinafores, and into the harsh, demanding world of accountability and responsibility.

 The family shares hospitality with relatives and strangers as they are able.
 The small community named after their property is also home to folk of various income levels, ranging from the well-to-do Baldwin sisters, two spinsters who distill moonshine that they call "Papa's recipe;" Ike Godsey, postmaster and owner of the general store with his somewhat snobbish wife Corabeth (a Walton cousin; she calls her husband "Mr. Godsey"); an African-American couple, Verdie and Harley Foster; Maude Gormley, a presumptuous artist who paints on wood; Flossie Brimmer, a friendly though somewhat gossipy widow who runs a nearby boarding house; and Yancy Tucker, a good-hearted handyman with big plans but little motivation.
-Jefferson County sheriff Ep Bridges, who fought alongside John in World War I and was awarded the Medal of Honor, keeps law and order in Walton's Mountain.
+Jefferson County sheriff Ep Bridges, who fought alongside John in World War and was awarded the Medal of Honor, keeps law and order in Walton's Mountain.
 The entire family (except for John) attends a Baptist church, of which Olivia and Grandma Esther are the most regular attendees.

 In the signature scene that closes almost every episode, the family house is enveloped in darkness, save for 1, 2 or 3 lights in the upstairs bedroom windows.
 Through voice-overs, two or more characters make some brief comments related to that episode's events, and then bid each other goodnight, after which the lights go out.

 After completing high school, John-Boy attends fictional Boatwright University in the fictional nearby town of Westham.
 He later goes to New York City to work as a journalist.